 If the example above goes even further, one might say that if one had conscious contact with the soul of humanity, one would be able to experience the person’s loss in the face of all the losses that everyone has suffered and subsequently understand the role of loss account for the development of humanity’s intelligent and loving life.
 The wisdom that could be deduced from such an experience would be very deep.

 As can be seen, the esoteric cannot be defined easily or be limited to narrow parameters.
 The interior has many levels, and one can experience many layers of energy states.

 The world of energies

 Esoteric science is basically the studying of energies.
 Behind all external phenomena is a world of energies.
-It is the energy that is expressed as thought, feeling, and physical substance.
+The energy is expressed as thought, feeling, and physical substance.
 Everything that exists expresses some form of energy that originates from the original simplicity or purity of formless energy.
 For reasons beyond human understanding, this pure energy manifests itself in increasingly complex states.
 While it does, it descends through many layers of fabric, first shapeless and later shaped.

 When shaped, it is experienced in human nature – bodies, brains, emotions, and thinking.
 But one can also experience it while it is still formless, namely with the formless aspects of the individual consciousness – that is, man’s intuition, soul, and spirit.

 Each decrease of energy from a higher (more complex and exclusive) state to a lower (simpler) state is a cause that creates an effect.
 It is the higher energy state which, in its capacity as the cause, is the purpose and meaning with any lower condition or effect.
-A student seeks the truth, and it has been said again and again.
+A student seeks the truth, which has been said repeatedly.
 And the truth is identical to the cause of human existence.
-If one does not relate to or search for the cause, one will never be able to recognize the higher purpose or the higher meaning of anything, and least of all with himself.
+If one does not relate to or search for the reason, one will never be able to recognize the higher purpose, the higher meaning of anything, and least of all with himself.

 Quantity & quality